jamescardona11/argo/README.md

 ### OrientationLayoutBuilder

-This widget is useful to handle orientation
+This widget is it create views depending of their `orientation`.
+The widget is build with `RBuilder`, this typedef have the context and `ResponsiveInformation`.

 ```dart
 OrientationLayoutBuilder(